Undergraduate degrees: BA or BS

 Jason Shender would absolutely recommend PPPM to anyone who is willing to listen.
 He says that, “It's a small major, so you can get to know your professors and fellow classmates, but at the same time, the program allows you to explore a wide variety of interests and career possibilities.”
 The program has given Shender the skills and tools he needs to be successful outside of the UO.
 “PPPM is one of the best-kept secrets on the University of Oregon campus.”

 “I chose to major in PPPM because of its emphasis on practical learning outside of the classroom,” says Teresa Chan.
 “Few other majors offer the opportunity to learn about and engage in projects that occur in the professional field during an undergrad career.”
 For Chan, PPPM's strong connection to nonprofit organizations and Oregon county governments provided a unique opportunity for her to hear seminars from and engage with leaders in the public policy field.

-Assistant Professor Gerardo Sandoval teaches about downtown redevelopment, focusing in particular on the role of migrant communities and the opportunities and difficulties of engaging diverse populations in planning decisions.
+Associate Professor Gerardo Sandoval teaches about downtown redevelopment, focusing in particular on the role of migrant communities and the opportunities and difficulties of engaging diverse populations in planning decisions.

-Associate Professor Marc Schlossberg teaches bicycle planning and co-leads the Sustainable Cities Initiative, a cross-disciplinary program of courses looking at sustainability practices in partnership with a local city government.
+Professor Marc Schlossberg teaches bicycle planning and co-leads the Sustainable Cities Initiative, a cross-disciplinary program of courses looking at sustainability practices in partnership with a local city government.

 PPPM graduates are prepared to work in positions in local, state, and federal agencies as well as nonprofit organizations and consulting firms.
 If you are interested in continuing your education, PPPM will provide a sound basis for graduate study in fields like planning, public policy, business, journalism, and law.
 You can continue your education at the UO with PPPM’s master’s degree programs in Public Administration, Community and Regional Planning, Nonprofit Management.